ahaywood/Web-Interactivity-and-Engagement/chapter-2/index.md

 * Managing User roles and responsibilities

 PHP is a server side language that provides directions to a PHP parser on the server to perform these tasks.
-As you work through the PHP lessons, the scope of how this works should become more apparrant.
+As you work through the PHP lessons, the scope of how this works should become more apparent.

 PHP is merely the language that WordPress uses to provide directions to the server's PHP parser to perform the tasks.
 This is why you will see a lot of custom WordPress syntax for simplifying these tasks from a developer's standpoint.
 Not having to think about many of the small details of website programming is key to CMSs and CMS design.